Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

 The improvement was actually larger on the transfer datasets than on the original.
 Harder datasets have wider performance spreads, so effective filtering saves more wasted evaluations.

-Why This Works
+Why Transfer Works

 Small models can learn useful architectural priors.
 This predictor is a tiny transformer with 256 hidden dimensions and 2 layers.
 It trains in 3 minutes on 2 GPUs.
 The representations it learns transfer across datasets with no fine-tuning.

 Data bugs can be catastrophic and subtle.
 The int32 truncation bug produced a model that appeared to train normally but learned nothing useful.
-Without systematic evaluation metrics, I would have spent days debugging the wrong things.
+Without systematic evaluation metrics, I would have spent days debugging the wrong component.